bitlogik/pyWeb3/README.md

 `pyweb3.Web3Client( node_url, [user_agent], [retries] )`
 Create a Web3 client from an URL.
 node_url : the access URL (https or wss) to the RPC blockchain node.
 user_agent: optional User-Agent header to use, a default web browser value is used.
-retries: number of retries to the RPC when error.
-3 by default.
+retries: number of retries to the RPC after an error.
+2 by default.
 The node URL can be HTTPS (https://...) or secure WebSocket (wss://...)
 In case the connection is WebSocket, the connection tunnel is maintained opened until the Web3Client object is deleted.
 When using HTTPS, the connection is one-time query (POST) for each method call.